breezy-weather/breezy-weather/docs/SOURCES.md

 </details>

 ### OpenWeather
 > 🔐 **This source requires an API key.** Breezy Weather comes with a pre-bundled API key.
 However, it is often rate-limited, so you may want to configure your own API key instead.
-[Register here](https://www.here.com/get-started/marketplace-listings/here-destination-weather)
+[Register here](https://home.openweathermap.org/users/sign_up).
+Pick up the regular free API, not the One Call API which require payment info and is incompatible with Breezy Weather.

 **[OpenWeather](https://openweathermap.org/)** is a weather data provider based in London, United Kingdom.